 Surgical Masks or N95 Masks ?

-It is the end of 2020 and we again face an air quality problem in Bangkok.
+It is the 'cold season' (2020-2021) and we again face an air quality problem in Bangkok.
 No relevant measures have been taken to prevent poor air quality, and it seems lack of winds are to blame.
 Of course, this happens while Thailand is still under the spell of the Covid-19 pandemic.
 The number of local cases is limited.
 We I write this, there have been a total of 60 deaths related to Covid-19, and a total of about 4,200 infections caused by the virus.
 Nevertheless, there is just at this moment some concern, because of a number of infections in the Northern provinces, with some cases imported from neighboring Myanmar (some illegal border crossings).

 As a result people after many months of a rather controlled situation, are still wearing masks, not only at supermarkets or while shopping, but also while walking in the street.
 It seems Thais are already ready to wear masks for the rest of their lives.
 In any case, wearing a mask, whether a dedicated one for high 2.5 PM particles, or a 'simple' surgical mask, are helpful in coping with the poor air quality at present.